goauthentik/authentik/website/blog/2023-03-16-authentik-on-django-500-slower-to-run-but-200-faster-to-build/item.md

 Building a new startup is, unsurprisingly, quite different from building and maintaining an open source project.
 With the arrival of funding and the requirement to build a business that could sustain itself now and scale as the company evolved, I had to confront some of the technical choices I made when building authentik – in particular, the choice to build authentik using Python and Django.

 The primary reason behind choosing these languages was simple: I knew them well and could write code fast.
 In retrospect, we know now there was a tradeoff.
 I was able to code faster but the language itself would eventually impose speed limitations.
-Python isn’t the slowest language out there but when compared to Node.js and other compiled languages like Ruby, its speed can seem like a big problem.
+Python isn’t the slowest language out there but when compared to Node.js and other compiled languages like Go, its speed can seem like a big problem.
 And Django on top of Python makes it even slower.

 And yet, I stand by the decision and as the company has evolved, I think it was a good one.
 In this post, I’ll explain why this decision was a net positive, the benefits and costs of choosing these languages, and the lessons we learned along the way.